zhaojishun/GenderBiasPapers/README.md

 29. Towards Equal Gender Representation in the Annotations of Toxic Language  Detection.2021.[PDF](https://arxiv.org/abs/2106.02183)
 30. A Diachronic Evaluation of Gender Asymmetry in Euphemism.2021.[PDF](https://arxiv.org/abs/2106.02083)
 31. LGBTQ-AI?
 Exploring Expressions of Gender and Sexual Orientation in Chatbots.2021.[PDF](https://arxiv.org/abs/2106.02076)
+32. RedditBias: A Real-World Resource for Bias Evaluation and Debiasing of Conversational Language Models.2021.[PDF](https://arxiv.org/abs/2106.03521)

 ## COMMENT